Mahsasalimi/Machine-Learning/China GDP/readme.md

 The repository includes the following files:

 - `china_gdp_NoneLinearRegression.ipynb`: Jupyter Notebook containing the code and analysis.
-- `dataset.csv`: The dataset used for the analysis.
+- `china_gdp.csv`: The dataset used for the analysis.

 ## Requirements